pulumi/examples/aws-ts-netlify-cms-and-oauth/cms-oauth/README.md

 - ./main.go the code for the provider itself and it's front end
   - It is fetching the access token sent from Github API using Github's goth library.
 - .github/workflow contain code for the workflow
-- scripts/assume-role.sh the script for assume role into the AWS admin account with IAM user role

-## Deployment to AWS
+## Infrastructure
 The OAuth Client Server was deployed on AWS using Pulumi.
 The Pulumi code use AWS Certificate Manager to create certificate and validate it.
 It is using AWS ECS Fargate to read docker image and establish a Fargate Service.
 Then it is also creating Alias Record on Route53 for the OAuth Server.

+### Assume Role (Optional)
+If you are working with an organization, it is better to ask for the AWS token for IAM user role that you could use to assume the admin role of your AWS account.
+In this way it is more secure.
+You could refer to the [aws-ts-assume-role example](https://github.com/pulumi/examples/tree/master/aws-ts-assume-role) for more information.
+There is also assume role example of different language in [our example repostiory](https://github.com/pulumi/examples)

 # Getting Start (Replace content in {{}} with correct informations)
 These steps are now automated using the Github Workflow.
 If you push to the master or merge a pull request, the OAuth Client Server would be automatically deployed.
 Open a new branch and push to the branch would only do a pulumi preview where the logs could be check on Github Actions.